Updated: Jan 14

 On a cold Sunday morning in January 2015, I decided to enter yet another cooking contest… The Sargento Chopped at Home Challenge.
-Just like the Food Network’s reality TV show, Chopped, we were given a mystery basket of ingredients and had to create a unique recipe using those ingredients and any others to highlight them.
+Just like the Food Network’s reality TV show, Chopped, we were given a mystery basket of ingredients and had to create a unique recipe highlighting them.
 There would be three rounds of competition, one winner in the first two rounds and two winners in the third.
 Those four would compete in the Chopped Challenge on TV!

 The experiment started and the chowder came to life.
-Several girlfriends stopped by as ‘official taste testers’ and gave it high accolades.
-That’s when I decided to enter the soup into the contest online, along with a photo.
+Several girlfriends stopped by as ‘official taste testers’ and gave it high accolades and I entered my Hearty Curried Veggie Cheddar Chowder into the contest online, along with this photo.

 Fast forward two months.
 I am in Boston at a business dinner where my phone is buzzing with an unfamiliar number, so I ignore it.
-Later at the hotel, I check my messages and start to scream - in the hotel bar, mind you!
-My business associates looked at me with concern as I paced back and forth listening to the message saying that I have won the first round and will be on the Chopped show!!
-There are still two more rounds of qualifiers, so the taping will not be until the following October.
+Later at the hotel, I check my messages and start to scream - in the hotel bar!
+My business associates looked at me with concern as I paced back and forth listening to the message saying that I had won the first round and would be competing on the Chopped TV show!!
+There were still two more rounds of qualifiers, so the taping will not be until the following October.
 My family groans hearing this knowing I will be an absolute basket case for the next five months – and, they were right!

 I watched every episode of Chopped multiple times and memorized the mystery baskets, pantry, and all of the judge’s quirks.
 My family brought home mystery baskets night after night and I whipped up many interesting dishes using the crazy combinations of ingredients they found to try and trip me up!